XRISM/Resolve observations of Hercules X-1: vertical structure and kinematics of the disk wind: Discussion

 The time-resolved analysis shows that all parameters of the wind are strongly variable.
-We clearly observe the imprint of the Her X-1 orbital motion on the overall wind velocity (Fig. \ref{Zv_evolution}).
-Even after correcting for this effect, the outflow velocity increases over time, as the precession phase increases and our line of sight samples greater heights of the wind above the warped disk of Her X-1.
-The observation of an increasing velocity could indicate that the total wind velocity increases as the wind rises above the disk - in other words, the wind is still within the acceleration zone as it is sampled by our sightlines.
-Alternatively, at least its projected velocity must increase, i.e. as it rises higher above the disk, its velocity vector aligns more with our line of sight.
-In reality, both of these possibilities may be at play.
+We clearly observe the imprint of the Her X-1 binary orbital motion on the projected wind velocity (Fig. \ref{Zv_evolution}), showcasing the impressive performance of \xrism.
+Binary orbital motions were recently detected with \xrism/Resolve also in other X-ray binaries including Cen X-3 by \citet{Mochizuki+24} and in Cyg X-3 by\citet{XRISM+24} and \citet{Miura+25}.
+Even after correcting for the orbital motion effect, the Her X-1 projected outflow velocity systematically increases over time from 250 km/s to 600 km/s, as the precession phase increases and our line of sight samples greater heights of the wind above the warped disk.
+Neither the orbital motion, nor this systematic velocity evolution were previously detected with \xmm\ or \chandra\ \citep[see e.g. Extended Data Figure 4 of][]{Kosec+23a}.